ci-compass/cicf/week08-cloud-computing/README.md

 ### Install Docker on the cloud VM

-In the cloud VM, run
+In the cloud VM, run:

 ```
 $ cd ~/data